 The Peregrine is still regarded as being of conservation concern in both a European and a UK context, but after having suffered at the hands of man for many years, this top predator is now benefiting from our protection.
 At least 25 pairs nested in Hampshire in 2018.

-Keith Betton and Richard Jacobs from the Hampshire Ornithological Society will be updating us each week with how the Peregrines are progressing.
+Keith Betton from the Hampshire Ornithological Society will be updating us regularly with how the Peregrines are progressing.
 Click here.

 Hampshire Ornithological Society